-The first step to alleviating the pain of being ignored is to accept the fact that you may be wrong in what you’re saying.
-The second step – and perhaps the more important one – is to understand that those who ignore you are not right to do so, but shouldn’t be forced to listen.
-This article will aim to communicate reasons why you shouldn’t try to force others to listen to what you have to say.
-Below are two, perhaps unconventional, arguments.
+The first step to alleviating the pain of an incapacity to exert control is to accept the fact that you may be wrong in what you think.
+The second step is to understand that people who choose to ignore the solid truth shouldn’t be forced to listen.

 If you were given the ability to force anyone of your choosing to listen to what you say, then they would be stripped of their autonomy.
-You would be able to control people in direct manners, and would be able to benefit yourself whenever you chose to.
-Controlling others in direct, explicit ways, may may seem like a desirable goal to work towards.
-However, life makes achieving it harder the more you try.
+You would be able to control people in direct manners, and would be able to achieve many self-centered goals.
+Controlling others in direct, explicit ways, may thereby seem like a desirable goal to work toward.
+However, life has a funny way of making that goal harder to achieve the more you try.

 There is beauty in the fact that everyone can think for themselves and discover their own truths.
-Be careful of others who force you to listen to their thoughts.
-They are not right in implementing forceful methods of getting their word across.
-If you care for your own autonomy, then realize how untrue everything you say might turn out to be.
-Fear the responsibility you take on by labeling your words as truth, and limit the forcefulness your speech contains.
+Be wary of forceful methods of having one’s perspective heard.
+If you care for your own autonomy, then realize how untrue things you say might turn out to be.
+Fear the responsibility you take on by labeling your words as truth; your autonomy can be affected by your own forceful ways.

-Take the fact that you’re being ignored as a trigger for improving how beneficial others perceive your words to be.
-Rather than forcing them to listen to something which they do not find beneficial to their lives, yearn to entice them with beneficial information.
-Always be in tune with what people want to listen to rather than what you think they should be listening to.
-Figuring out ways to say what others don’t want to hear in a manner which will entice them to listen is the name of the influencing game.
+Consider disinterest from those you yearn to control as a trigger for improving how beneficial they consider your proposal to themselves.
+Rather than forcing their adherence to things they don’t consider beneficial, yearn to entice them with genuine value.
+Be in tune with what people want to listen to rather than what song you think should play.
+Figuring out ways to say what others don’t want to hear in a manner which entices them to listen is the name of the influencing game.